 Renewal of the Conundrum

-The Supreme Court (SC) reversed the impugned decision of the Madras High Court which was delivered on the basis of the settled position in Duro Felguera SA.
+The SC reversed the impugned decision of the Madras High Court, which was delivered on the basis of the settled position in Duro Felguera SA.
 In Duro Feguera SA, it was observed that the agreement has to be referred to ascertain whether the clause provides for arbitration to settle disputes between the parties.
-In Hyundai Engineering, the SC held that the two judge bench in Duro Feguera SA only made general observations with respect to the amended provisionof Section 11(6A) and hence, the decision in the case was erroneous.
+In Hyundai Engineering, the SC held that the two-judge bench in Duro Feguera SA only made general observations with respect to the amended provision of Section 11(6A).
+Hence, the decision in the case was erroneous.

 The Committee has recommended the adoption of the practice followed by the arbitration institutions in Singapore and Hong Kong in the Indian scenario.
 This practice would encourage and provide practical impetus to institutional arbitration in India.
 The arbitration legislations of Hong Kong and Singapore have incorporated Article 11 of the UNCITRAL Model Law relating to the appointment of arbitrators.
-The Committee further recommended the amendment of Section 11 to provide that the appointment of arbitrators shall only be done by arbitral institutions designed by the Supreme Court or the High Court.
-The High Level Committee in its pursuit to reduce judicial intervention has however not taken into consideration the provision of Section 18 of the English Arbitration Act, 1996 which is in consonance with Section 11 of the Act.
-The English Arbitration Act, 1996 provides that it is the mandate of every party to establish before the court sufficient cause to suggest that the arbitral tribunal has jurisdiction to hear the dispute which is concurrent with the doctrine of kompetenz kompetenz.
+The Committee further recommended the amendment of Section 11 to provide that the appointment of arbitrators shall only be made by arbitral institutions designed by the Supreme Court or the High Court.
+The High-Level Committee, in its pursuit to reduce judicial intervention, has not taken into consideration the provision of Section 18 of the English Arbitration Act, 1996, which is in consonance with Section 11 of the Act.
+The English Arbitration Act, 1996 provides that it is the mandate of every party to establish before the court sufficient cause to suggest that the arbitral tribunal has jurisdiction to hear the dispute, which is concurrent with the doctrine of kompetenz-kompetenz.[ii]
 Therefore, the proposal to delete Section 11 (6A) would be precarious in fulfilling the initial threshold for the court to even determine upon the very existence of an arbitration agreement.

-The decision in Hyundai Engineeringis contrary to the scheme of Section 5 of the Act and Article 5 of the UNCITRAL Model Law.
-The decision provides allows undue advantage to the disputants to delay the arbitration proceedings because of the delay in appointment of arbitrators.
+The decision in Hyundai Engineering is contrary to the scheme of Section 5 of the Act and Article 5 of the UNCITRAL Model Law.
+It allows undue advantage to the disputants to delay the arbitration proceedings because of the delay in the appointment of arbitrators.